Canop/ddoc/website/src/examples.md

 # ddoc

-Of course ddoc's documentation, the present site, is made with ddoc.
+Of course this site is made with ddoc.

 See the source at [https://github.com/Canop/ddoc/tree/main/website](https://github.com/Canop/ddoc/tree/main/website)